JakeJing/vimconfig/README.md

-# vim configuration for mac and ubuntu
+## vim configuration for mac and ubuntu

 Here I am sharing the vimrc files for mac and ubuntu.
+You can use the files to set up your vim easily.

 To add all plugins, you first need to install the vim-plug.

 > curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim